carlwilke/carlwilke/README.md

 - 👋 Hi, I’m @carlwilke
 - 👀 I’m interested in Learning new and Exciting Technologies
-- 🌱 I’m currently learning Unith & Pyhon
+- 🌱 I’m currently learning Unity & Python with AI & AR/VR
 - 💞️ I’m looking to collaborate on Game Development in Unity
 - 📫 How to reach me ...